zyf2008Neptune/CommonLibSSE-NG/README.md

 For more information on how to use CommonLibSSE NG, you can look at the [example plugin](https://gitlab.com/colorglass/commonlibsse-sample-plugin).

-### Targeting Runtimes
-This fork of CommonLibSSE can target multiple Skyrim runtimes with a single build, allowing for a single DLL to work in Skyrim SE, AE, and even VR.
-Multitargeting for all runtimes is the default behavior.
-When targeting multiple runtimes certain functionality may become inaccessible or only indirectly accessible.
-This is because there are some fundamental ABI incompatibilities between SE/AE and VR in particular.
-In much fewer cases, there may be differences between AE and SE (a tiny number of offsets remain which are not found in AE).

-The largest difference caused by multi-targeting is found when enabling VR and SE, AE, or both.
-Some classes have different ABIs in VR.
-As a result only a portion, or even none of their member variables may be accessible, since the correct offset cannot be determined at compile time.
-To handle this, accesors have been provided which can return pointers structs which contain the member variables, which can be looked up at runtime.
-This accessor is usually called `GetRuntimeData()` and returns a reference to a `RUNTIME_DATA` struct with the variables which are common to SE and VR.
-If build to exclude VR, or for only VR, then the member variables become accessible directly on the class since this problem is eliminated, in order to maintain compatibility with other branches of CommonLibSSE (although the accessor function still remains, and is recommended for the broadest compatibility).
-In some classes there are multiple accessors due to multiple variant memory offsets.
-Accessor functions that provide portable member access are usable in all builds of CommonLibSSE NG, but direct access to members are only available when all runtimes allow it.

-In general, classes and data not common to all runtimes is always available, despite it not always being present.
-For example, the `RE::PlayerCharacter` class always makes the VR data available via an accessor, `GetVRNodeData()`, which returns a pointer to a struct with the data.
-If the current runtime is not Skyrim VR, this accessor returns a `nullptr`.
-This behavior allows a plugin author to dynamically check for VR and add special handling for that case if found.
-Even classes specific to one runtime are always available (e.g. `RE::BSOpenVRControllerDevice` for VR controllers), but when using multi-targeting their member variables and even member functions cannot be directly invoked without proxy accessors or invokers that handle the non-VR case gracefully.

-#### Selective Targeting
-To allow for direct access to more functionality (and more compatibility with other CommonLibSSE forks and the upstream), it is possible to build with a limited number of runtimes supported.
-There are three options that enable runtimes to be supported:

-* `ENABLE_SKYRIM_SE`: For Skyrim SE versions prior to AE (1.5.x).
-* `ENABLE_SKYRIM_AE`: For Skyrim SE versions post-AE (1.6.x).
-* `ENABLE_SKYRIM_VR`: For Skyrim VR.

-By default, all three are enabled.
-Any runtime can be selectively disabled through CMake, by passing e.g.
-`-DENABLE_SKYRIM_VR=off`.
-Any combination of runtime can be used, as long as at least one runtime is enabled.
-Accessors for multi-targeting are still usable in selectively targeted builds, but member functions become directly accessible again if using only VR or using only non-VR.
-If using only a single runtime the functions which do dynamic lookup of the current runtime will bypass the dynamic lookup.

-#### Cases of Inaccessible Functionality in SE+VR
-Currently, there is full coverage of all VR and non-VR functionality in a combined runtime build, with the exception of the `RE::PlayerCharacter` class.
-This class has major differences in VR and has not been reverse engineered in VR to the extent it has in non-VR runtimes.
-Therefore, mods which depend on member variables of this class should remain on a "flatrim" build (indeed, since the members are not RE'ed on VR, even doing a separate VR build is currently not an option, until reverse engineering on this class advances).

 ## Build Dependencies
 * [Boost](https://www.boost.org/)